Health Benefits Of Cow Heels (Amanqina)

 Traditional foods we grew up with have a lot going for them.
 Not only are they delicious, and an important part of our heritage and culture, but many of them are good for our health too.

 With our urban lifestyles of today and the temptation of fast foods like burgers, chips and fried chicken, we can miss out on the benefits of the traditional dishes we grew up with.
 One of these dishes is cow heels.
-In this article we shine a spotlight on the health benefit of cow trotters, also known as cow heels or amanqina.
-By highlighting cow heels benefits, we hope that more city dwellers will return to the delicious and nutritious recipes of their childhood.
+In this article we shine a spotlight on the health benefits of cow trotters, also known as cow heels or amanqina enkomo.
+By highlighting cow heels' benefits, we hope that more city dwellers will return to the delicious and nutritious recipes of their childhood.

 According to Hazelann Williams, a food reporter in London, cow heels are making a huge comeback as part of the nose to toes food movement which promotes eating the entire animal and leaving no wastage.
 Internationally and here, bone broth health benefits are widely claimed making it increasingly popular among the health conscious.

 Back home in rural South Africa people have been enjoying amanqina enkomo or trotter stew for generations.
 Some South Africans take this traditional gem of a meal for granted and have no idea how nutritious it is.
 So what is in cow heels that makes them so good for your health?